tu-studio/lac26_presentation/slides/00-all.md

 Notes:

-- The last contribution I want to present is pGESAM - the pitch-conditioned Generative Sample Map
+- The last contribution I want to present is pGESAM - the pitch-conditioned Generative Sample Map - a work mainly conducted by Christian Limberg and myself
 - The idea behind pGESAM is to provide a tool for musicians to find the perfect samples in an effective and creative way
 - And furthermore, to generate samples that can be played expressively throughout different pitches
 - The key contributions of this work are: